-SOLICITATION.
-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of LSB Industries, Inc. (the "Company") of proxies to be voted at the Annual Meeting of Stockholders (the "Annual Meeting") to take place on Thursday, July 19, 2001, at 11:30 a.m. at the Company's financial center located at 4000 Northwest 39th Expressway, Oklahoma City, Oklahoma 73112, and at any adjournment thereof.
+Solicitation This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of LSB Industries, Inc. (the "Company") of proxies to be voted at the Annual Meeting of Stockholders (the "Annual Meeting") to take place on Thursday, July 25, 2002, at 11:30 a.m. at the Company's offices located at 16 South Pennsylvania, Oklahoma City, Oklahoma and at any adjournment thereof.
 The Company may use the services of its directors, officers, and employees to solicit proxies personally or by telephone, without additional compensation therefore.
 The Company will bear all of the costs of preparing, printing, assembling, and mailing this Proxy Statement and the Proxy Card and all of the costs of the solicitation of the proxies.
-The Company has also retained the services of Georgeson Shareholder to aid in the solicitation of proxies for a fee of \$4,000.00, plus reasonable out-of-pocket expenses incurred by them.
+The Company has also retained the services of Georgeson Shareholder, to aid in the solicitation of proxies for a fee of \$4,000, plus reasonable out-of-pocket expenses incurred by them.

-REIMBURSEMENT OF EXPENSES.
-The Company will reimburse any bank, broker-dealer, or other custodian, nominee, or fiduciary for its reasonable expenses incurred in completing the mailing of proxy materials to the beneficial owners of the Company's Stock and voting Preferred Stock.
+Reimbursement of Expenses The Company will reimburse any bank, broker-dealer, or other custodian, nominee, or fiduciary for its reasonable expenses incurred in completing the mailing of proxy materials to the beneficial owners of the Company's common Stock and voting Preferred Stock.

-REVOCATION OF PROXY.
-Any stockholder giving his or her proxy may revoke it at any time before its exercise by notifying the Secretary of the Company, by facsimile or in writing.
+Revocation of Proxy Any stockholder giving his or her proxy may revoke it at any time before its exercise by notifying the Secretary of the Company, by facsimile or in writing.

-MAILING OF PROXY STATEMENT AND PROXY CARD.
-This Proxy Statement and the Proxy Card are being first sent to the stockholders of the Company on or about June 20, 2001.
+Mailing of Proxy Statement and Proxy Card This Proxy Statement and the Proxy Card are being first sent to the stockholders of the Company on or about June 25, 2002.

-STOCKHOLDER PROPOSALS.
-In order for the Company to include a stockholder proposal in the proxy materials for the Company's 2002 Annual Meeting of Stockholders, a stockholder must deliver the proposal in writing to the Secretary of the Company no later than February 20, 2002.
+Stockholder Proposals In order for the Company to include a stockholder proposal in the proxy materials for the Company's 2003 Annual Meeting of Stockholders, a stockholder must deliver the proposal in writing to the Secretary of the Company no later than February 25, 2003.